-If you’re looking for a way to increase your muscle strength and endurance without having to do a rigorous workout, you should consider starting a consistent routine of walking.
+If you’re looking for a way to increase your muscle strength and endurance without having to do a rigorous workout, you should consider starting a consistent walking routine.
 When you walk, your whole body is in motion.
-It’s not just your legs that are doing the work–walking strengthens all your muscles, including your arms and abs.
+It’s not just your legs doing the work–walking strengthens all your muscles, including your arms and abs.

 After you’ve gone on a walking tour, do you want to keep doing it every day?
 Well, I hope so.
 I do.
-If you didn’t know already, there are benefits of walking and running you should share that with everyone.
-People don’t go for walks because they don’t feel like they should since it seems too simple or are not motivated enough to go for a run, but these are why walking can benefit people.
+If you don’t know already, you should share the benefits of walking and run with everyone.
+People don’t go for walks because they don’t feel like they should since it seems too simple, or they are not motivated enough to go for a run, but these are why walking can benefit people.

 Health benefits of running